what does london street style look like this summer? | read | i-D

 What's your most important item of clothing?

-My "Bianca" necklace I got from my mum when I turned 21.
+My "Bianca" necklace I got from my mom when I turned 21.
 I barely take it off.

 What's the best thing about your generation?